davebenson/doom4-walkthrough/README.md

 This island has two levels:  climb to the upper level to see the next jump target, relatively far below with ??? ammo.

+Continue along to an area with a left and right branch: the waypoint leads left, so instead go right to be surprised by 2 Imps.
+There's armor here (etc??)

+Go back to the left route, and (I recommend) activate In-Flight Mobility.
+Jump around the giant stalactite.

+Drop down to hear a demonic voice say "Kill Him".

+Checkpoint.

+## Mission 13: Fight: Big Fight 1
+## Mission 13: Fight: Big Fight 2
+## Mission 13: Fight: Big Fight 3
+## Mission 13: Boss Fight: ...

 # Ultra-Nightmare Practice Sheet: Abbreviations
 Abbreviations for the Demon that killed you:
 * tp: The Possessed